gazebosim/docs/ionic/GUI_tutorial.md

 ![toolbars](tutorials/gui/toolbars.png)

-The top left toolbar hanging below the file menu button contains shape buttons (sphere, box, cylinder, capsule and ellipsoid) as well as lighting controls (point, directional and spot).
+The top left toolbar hanging below the file menu button contains shape buttons (box, sphere, cone, cylinder, capsule) as well as lighting controls (point, directional and spot).
-The shape buttons allow you to directly insert a box, sphere, cylinder capsule, or ellipsoid model into the world.
+The shape buttons allow you to directly insert a box, sphere, cone, cylinder or capsule model into the world.
 Simply click on the shape you would like to insert, and place it into the world.
 The shape will automatically snap onto the ground plane, and its properties will show up on the Entity Tree plugin window.